-Ammonia emission rates from poultry houses and ranging areas depend on many factors and are likely to be highly variable.
+Ammonia emission rates from poultry houses, ranging areas and manure spreading depend on many factors and are likely to be highly variable.
 However, the benchmarks for assessing impacts of ammonia and nitrogen deposition are framed in terms of an annual mean ammonia concentration and annual nitrogen deposition rates.
 To obtain relatively robust figures for these statistics it is not necessary to model short term temporal variations and a steady continuous emission rate can be assumed.
 In fact, modelling short term temporal variations might introduce rather more uncertainty than modelling continuous emissions.

-3.6.1 Proposed chicken housing ammonia emissions
+3.6.1 Existing mobile unit chicken housing ammonia emissions